mpassade-CI/todata-the-directors-cut/README.md

 There are three main ways we could extend Todata.

-1. A good README.
+1. Give it a good README.
-2. Full functionality.
+2. Upgrade its functionality.
 3. Make it beautiful.